ryusaplad/rdms/README.md

 > :white_check_mark: **Automatically Send Notification to all registrars if the student request has already been sent to the registrar.**

-- :x: **Automatically send notification by email every student request approval completed (On-going)**
+- :x: **Automatically send notification by email every student request approval completed (Canceled - For Recommendation)**

 > :white_check_mark: **Automatically Backup database every 12 Midnight**